Nagelfar/RestaurantKata/README.md

 A cook prepares meals in the order they are requested.

 - order for single menu items can be placed
-- estimated time for preparation is returned (calculated by the number of ingredients)
+- a meal preparation takes a defined time (calculated by the number of ingredients * 2, e.g. a meal with 4 ingredients takes 8 seconds to prepare)
+- you have a limited amount of cooks available (e.g. only 2 cooks can prepare meals and they are blocked for the preparation time)
+- the number of meals that are prepared before the requested one is returned (e.g. if two meals are about to prepared and another order is requested, food preparation would return 3)
-- when a meal is prepared it is placed on the counter and delivery is notified
+- when a meal is prepared (after it's preparation time) it is placed on the counter and delivery is notified
 - provides a list of cookable meals with name and nutrition information

 ### Delivery - serving items